esatterwhite/commitlint-codedependant/README.md

 ### Command Line Tool

-This package may additionally be installed globally as a command lint tool (`commitlint-codedependant`)
+This package may additionally be installed globally as a command lint tool (`commitlint-codedependant`).

 ```bash
 $ npm install -g commitlint-config-codedependant